The American Automobile Industry in World War Two

 On July 24, 1942, James Forrestal, Secretary of the U.S. Navy, notified Bowser that it had won the "E" award.
 The company added four stars to its original flag during the next two years.
 Photo courtesy of Mary Pamula.

 S.F.
 Bowser & Company World War Two Products: Table 1 shows that the company had $32,406,000 in major contracts during World War Two.
 None of them were related to the company's non-war product line.
-Table 2 shows that 20mm shells/projectiles was the largest in dollar value of the seven different product categories the company produced for the war effort.
+Table 2 shows that 20mm shells/projectiles were the largest in dollar value of the seven different product categories the company produced for the war effort.
 Bowser and several other Indiana companies I have researched were contracted by the U.S. Navy to produce 20mm and 40mm projectiles for the Navy's anti-aircraft weapons.

 S.F.
 Bowser & Co. then began to focus on providing gun sights and pilot bomb sights for the US Army Air Forces.
 It actually received its first contract for the N-6 flexible gun sight in November 1941 just before Pearl Harbor.
 The company produced these types of products under ten contracts through June 1944.

-The next phase of the company's World War Two production were bomb nose fuzes and fire bomb cluster adaptors.
+The next phase of the company's World War Two production was bomb nose fuzes and fire bomb cluster adaptors.
 There was also one Army Ordnance contract issued in January for 20mm high explosive incendiary shells.
 The U.S. Army did not use 20mm anti-aircraft guns during World War Two.
 This order most likely was for the 20mm shells used in the tail guns of the B-29.
 This was a different sized projectile than what the company had produced for the Navy.

 Bowser, like many other companies during World War Two, manufactured products totally alien to its peacetime product line.
 The company showed its versatility by providing five different major products to help win World War Two.